 When you work in a service profession, you are called to do much more than the duties outlined in your job description.

 After introductions and pleasantries were exchanged the manager made the decision to conduct the review in the living room, since the kitchen table was occupied.
-Pulling up a chair beside the client, the agent, in a well-planned and practiced manner, executed a flawless review of the contracts the client had on her life.
+Placing a chair beside the wheelchair, the agent, in a well-practiced manner, executed a flawless review of the contracts the client had on her life.
 The daughter, sitting toward the far side of the couch, away from the business being discussed, looked to be ill at ease about the material being covered.
-When the agent began to confirm with the client, the people named as beneficiary and the amounts she wanted each to receive the daughter quickly jumped from her seat and literally ran into the kitchen.
+When the agent began to confirm with the client, the people named as beneficiary and the amounts she wanted each to receive, the daughter quickly jumped from her seat and literally ran into the kitchen.

 The manager noticed immediately that the client was emotionally affected by the daughter’s rushed exit from the room and the new agent seemed uncomfortable with the situation.
-In an attempt to comfort the woman, the manager rose from his seat opposite the couch and moved to sit down on the sofa at the edge of the wheelchair.
-Reaching for her hand, he looked into her tear-filled eyes.
+The manager rose from his seat opposite the couch, kneeling at the edge of the wheelchair.
+Reaching for her hand, noticing the trembling wedding ring loose on her finger, he looked into her tear-filled eyes.
+“Tell me how you’re holding up,”

 “My daughter is not taking my sickness well.
 She refuses to speak to me about anything having to do with my pending death.
 I want to make it easier for her and the kids, but she does not see it like I do.
 We all die a little bit each day; the only difference between she and I is that I have the blessing of knowing mine will happen soon.”
 With a smile on her lips and tears in her eyes she whispered, “Preparation is not a bad thing when you are trying to get into heaven.”